Naveen Patnaik: Odisha Legislative Assembly

+Lok Sabha

+Criticisms

 Patnaik spent most of his early days away from Odisha, so he has problems with writing and speaking fluently in Odia language.
 He is the only chief minister of India who does not speak fluently the regional language of his state and because of this, he has been facing severe criticism from his opponents.
 Presently, Patnaik has an adequate working knowledge of Odia and he possesses great mastery over Hindi, French, Punjabi, and English.
 At rallies, he delivers Odia speeches written in Roman alphabet.

+Personal life

+Patnaik is a writer and had for the most of his youth been away from both politics and Odisha, but after his father Biju Patnaik's demise, he entered politics in 1997 and founded the Biju Janata Dal, named after his father.
+His mild manner and policies have made his party hugely popular in the state.
+He is also one of the founding members of Indian National Trust for Art and Cultural Heritage.
+His elder sister was the writer Gita Mehta.